Hamadeen99/SmallGPT_Wikitext103/README.md

 A PyTorch-based implementation of a small Transformer architecture for word-level language modeling.
 This project leverages the Wikitext-103 dataset, a BERT tokenizer, and adaptive techniques for efficient training and evaluation.
 The model achieves a perplexity of ~54.08 after partial training, demonstrating its effectiveness for language modeling tasks.

+ In a word level language model, the size of the output in the logits layer depends upon the dictionary size of unique words.
+In Wikitext-103 dataset, the number of unique words is 267,735.
+If the embedding size is 512, this will require a weight matrix of 512x267,735 which makes the model size quite large.

+The hugging face group has released a transformer library which contains many pre-trained transformer models as well as tokenizers.
+A tokenizer converts input text into set of numbers called tokens which indicate the position of the word in the dictionary of unique words.
+To keep the model size small, we will use the pre-trained BERT tokenizer which results in a dictionary size of 28,996.

 ---

 ## **Table of Contents**